 In reaching it's verdict, the jury of six men and six women rejected a defense contention that another teen was responsible for the killing, and the jury determined that Hade lied from the witness stand when he blamed the killing on a 14-year-old friend.

-Hade, who frequently had a smirk on his face during
+Hade, who frequently had a smirk on his face during the trial, had no reaction as the verdict was read.
+Futi's mother, Solialofi Ieremia, broke down in tears.

 "I'm extremely happy," she said.
 "Yesterday would have been his 19th birthday."